UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 Better rollouts lead to better results.

 # Notice
+I do not hold a CS degree and am not a professional developer.
 The code below does not pretend to use best practices in programming or MCTS implementation and can be optimized.
 This playground is to be perceived as a proof of concept writeup that demonstrates the working of the algorithm.

 # Code